- Top >

 FAQs (PC Room)

-An ITC account issued by the KIC is required to access KIC computers, the network, etc. at Mita Campus.
+An ITC account is required to use computers or the network at Mita Campus.

-When applying for an account, you will need your student ID card if you are a student, an ID card issued by Keio if you are a faculty or staff member (library cards are not accepted), or proof of identification issued by a public institution (driver's license, passport, etc.) with a photograph of your face on it.
+When applying for an account, you have to show a staff of the KIC your student ID card if you are a student, an ID card issued by Keio if you are a faculty or staff member (library cards are not accepted), or identification issued by a public institution (driver's license, passport, etc.) with a photograph of your face on it.

 See Apply for an ITC Account